Skip to content

 How Are ESG Scores Calculated?

 ESG research firms score companies across a wide range of criteria, making them easy to analyze.
-While the specifics of the assessment vary from company to company, ESG rating firms typically assess things like annual reports, company sustainability measures, resource/human resources/financial management, board composition and compensation, risk factors that affect the environment, even contentious weapons screenings.
+While the specifics of the assessment vary from company to company, ESG rating firms typically assess things like annual reports, company sustainability measures, resource/human resources/financial management, board composition and compensation, risk factors that affect the environment, and even contentious weapons screenings.

 How Do I Make My Business More ESG?